Gistyr/GOBSG/README.md

 ## Licensing Summary
 This project is licensed under the [PolyForm Small Business License 1.0.0](https://polyformproject.org/licenses/small-business/1.0.0/)
 ### What this means
-- **If you are a solo developer, sole proprietorship, nonprofit, or any organization with fewer than 100 workers AND under $1M annual revenue** --> You may use, modify, and distribute this software **for free** under PolyForm Small Business terms.
+- **If you are a solo developer, sole proprietorship, nonprofit, or any organization with fewer than 100 workers and under $1M annual revenue** --> You may use, modify, and distribute this software **for free** under PolyForm Small Business terms.
 - **If your company is over 100 workers or over $1M annual revenue** --> You must obtain a **commercial license**.
   - Request a commercial license by contacting: `contact@gistyr.dev`
 #### For full license text:
 See `LICENSES/LICENSE-POLYFORM-SMALL-BUSINESS.md` or visit <https://polyformproject.org/licenses/small-business/1.0.0>.
 ### Learn
 > The best way to understand this code is to read it.
-> The code base is no very large, and there are descriptive comments.
+> The codebase is not very large, and there are descriptive comments.
 > Or have an LLM summarize it for you.
 # Intended Architecture
 **Three components are needed:** `web client`, `GOBSG`, `OpenID Provider`
 ### Login Flow:
 `web client` -> `GOBSG` -> `OpenID Provider` -> `GOBSG` -> `web client`
 - Web client sends the user’s browser to GOBSG’s `/login` route.
 - GOBSG creates a new session, adds security parameters to the session, and sends the user to the OpenID Provider's login page.
 - The OpenID Provider will show the user a login screen, the user will login.
-- OpenID Provider redirects back to GOBSG's /callback route, simultaneously passing user data to GOBSG in the form of a Json Web Token.
+- OpenID Provider redirects back to GOBSG's /callback route, simultaneously passing user data to GOBSG in the form of a JSON Web Token.
 - GOBSG will validate the security parameters, check for errors, parse, and validate the JWT.
 If all is well, user data will be added to the session.
 - GOBSG sends the browser back to the web client.
 The browser now carries a session cookie that identifies the server-side session.
 ### Session Status Flow: